Model-free Learning of Regions of Attraction via Recurrent Sets: Recurrent Sets

-By Definition \ref{defn:invariant set}, every positive invariant set $\mathcal{I}$ is recurrent.
+Note that a recurrent set, while not invariant, guarantees that solutions starting in this set will visit it back infinitely often.
+In particular, by Definition \ref{defn:invariant set}, a positively invariant set $\mathcal{I}$ is recurrent.
 Thus, Definition \ref{defn:recurrent} generalizes the notion of positive invariance by allowing the solution $\phi(t,x_0)$ to step outside the set $\mathcal{R}$ for some finite time.
+Moreover, in what follows, we do not make assumptions on the connectivity of $\mathcal{R}$, and thus $\mathcal{R}$ could be disconnected to better approximate the ROA.
 One concern may be however that by allowing $\phi(t,x_0)$ to leave the set $\mathcal{R}$, this will lead to trajectories that diverge, thus leading to unstable behavior.
-The following theorem shows that under mild assumptions this should not be a source of concern.
+The following result shows that under mild assumptions, this should not be a source of concern.